Tuesday, June 30, 2015

 Nasi Goreng Kampung Simple

 Fried rice is best cooked using overnight leftover rice from the fridge.
-Normally we do not use freshly cooked rice to make fried rice because it will end up clumped into pieces and taste mushy.
+Normally I do not use freshly cooked rice to make fried rice because it will end up clumped into pieces and taste mushy.

 Simple kampung style fried rice